Revealing economic facts: LLMs know more than they say: Using LLM embeddings to infer statistics

-A closer look at the reasoning process reveals that the LLM tries to consider different information to provide the best estimates based on its knowledge base.\footnote{For example, when asked for the proportion of delinquent mortgages in Atlantic County, New Jersey in 2019 one of many points the reasoning model made was ``Wait, I think that in 2019, the national delinquency rate was around 3-4\%, but that's the national average.
+A closer look at the reasoning process reveals that the LLM tries to reconcile different information to provide the best estimates based on its knowledge.\footnote{For example, when asked for the proportion of delinquent mortgages in Atlantic County, New Jersey in 2019 one of many points the reasoning model made was ``Wait, I think that in 2019, the national delinquency rate was around 3-4\%, but that's the national average.
 Atlantic County might be different, especially if it's a coastal area that might have been affected by Hurricane Sandy in 2012, but that's a few years prior.
 Maybe the recovery from that could affect 2019 numbers?
 Not sure.''
 Another sentence from the same answer: ``Hmm, I'm not entirely sure, but I think the national average was around 1.8\%, and New Jersey might be a bit higher.
-Since Atlantic County is a county with some economic challenges, maybe it's a bit higher than the state average."}.
-However, despite the efforts, we do not observe a consistent increase in performance.
+Since Atlantic County is a county with some economic challenges, maybe it's a bit higher than the state average."} However, despite the efforts, we do not observe a consistent increase in performance.

 Figure \ref{fig:reasoning} shows the results for our two main datasets.
 Overall, we do not see a consistent improvement in performance when using the reasoning model to generate the text output.
 However, the reasoning model performs substantially better on the three US county variables on which the non-reasoning model performs worst.
 LME beats the text output of both models on most variables.
 The difference in computational costs is significant.
-The reasoning model uses more tokens to answer the question, a median of 1767 output tokens, whereas Qwen 2.5 answers the question with median of 8 tokens.
+The reasoning model uses a median of 1767 output tokens, whereas Qwen 2.5 answers the question with a median of 8 tokens.

-\subsubsection{Learning curves}
+\subsection{Learning curves}